uraimo/SwiftyGPIO/README.md

 Currently, SwiftyGPIO expose GPIOs and SPIs(if not available a bit-banging VirtualSPI can be created), let's see how to use them.

-#### GPIOs
+### GPIOs

-Let's suppose we are using a Raspberry 2 board and have a led connected between the GPIO pin P2 (possibly with a resistance of 1k or so) and GND and we want to turn it on.
+Let's suppose we are using a Raspberry 2 board and have a led connected between the GPIO pin P2 (possibly with a resistance of 1K Ohm or so) and GND and we want to turn it on.

 First, we need to retrieve the list of GPIOs available on the board and get a reference to the one we want to modify: